pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 1. User submits a form with their username and password to Kratos.
 2. Kratos logs in the user, sets the session cookie, and redirects the user to an endpoint on the Pixie backend API service.
-3. Pixie's API service requests Kratos to validate the session cookie
+3. Pixie's API service requests Kratos to validate the session cookie.
 4. Kratos responds that the cookie is valid and the user is authenticated.
 5. Pixie's API service tells Hydra to accept the user's login because the user has a valid session cookie.
 6. Hydra redirects the UI (via the backend API response not drawn above) to an endpoint where the UI receives an [OAuth Access Token](https://www.oauth.com/oauth2-servers/access-tokens/).
 7. The UI sends the access token to the `/login` endpoint in Pixie's API service.
-8. Pixie's API service, sends the login request to Pixie's Auth service
+8. Pixie's API service, sends the login request to Pixie's Auth service.
 9. Pixie's Auth service validates the access token with Hydra, to ensure that it is receiving a legitimate request from a user.
 10. Hydra responds that the access token is valid, and Pixie's Auth service generates an augmented token.
 This augmented token is stored as part of the user's encrypted session cookie.
 When the UI makes subsequent requests to auth-restricted endpoints, the API-service verifies the augmented token stored in the user's session.